 Your A/V equipment and platform set the foundation for your virtual offerings.
 And according to Ewers, finding the right live stream and video-on-demand platform was a challenge at first.
 Today, he—and the rest of the Rejuv Medical team—is happy to have selected Mindbody’s integrated Virtual Wellness Platform.

 Finding the right audio and visual equipment is important for a seamless customer experience as well.
 “Probably the number one piece of equipment is a mixer, a solid mixer, to bring in all the audio sources and put it back out there,” according to Helmle.
 “Don’t underestimate the power of a good audio mixer."

 The lesson for any fitness business?
 Do your research and invest wisely.
 Thankfully, there are resources to help—just ask Leah from Regymen Fitness.
 “If you're someone out there struggling through, you know, finding out what equipment you need to be successful, Mindbody does have several articles and things that can help you out and kind of guide you in that way.”
-Check out Mindbody’s recommended audio and video equipment.
+Check out Mindbody’s recommended audio equipment.

 Measure your virtual efforts

 Tracking performance is key with any new initiative—virtual included.
 According to all three brands, many of the metrics used for virtual offerings are similar to what’s measured inside the studio: attendance, sales, and profit, for example.